dmrowan/LommenResearchGroup/StartupGuide/DataReduction/Overview.md

 Filtering of the South Atlantic Anomaly is turned on by default.
 The filtering of the NICER defined contour for the SAA is controled with __`nicersaafilt=YES`__.
 There is also a more general SAA region.
 Since the default is to use the NICER contour, __`saafilt`__ is set to zero.

 There are three flags corresponding to the instrument attitude that can be used to identify times of good tracking.
 These are added to the MKF file during the niprefilter call. `ATT_MODE` gives the pointing contorl mode.
 It is set to 1 for science mode. ` ATT_SUBMODE_AZ` gives the azimuthal tracking flag.
 If the flag is 2, tracking is good.
 Similarly, `ATT_SUBMODE_EL==2` indicates good tracking in elevation.
 These criteria are combined in a boolean expression to indicate tracking. `(ATT_MODE==1 && ATT_SUBMODE_AZ==2 && ATT_SUBMODE_EL==2)`.
-In nicerl2, using the default  __`trackfile=YES`__ selects times of good tracking where the boolean expression is True.
+In nicerl2, using the default  __`trackfilt=YES`__ selects times of good tracking where the boolean expression is True.
 While we will usually want to keep this flag set to YES, for some science purposes, such as horizon crossings, we might want to allow times of bad tracking.

 The NICER startracker is used to achieve good pointing.
 A valid star tracker solution is saved in the flag `st_valid`. nicerl2 filters for times where __`ST_VALID=YES`__ by default.
 As was the case for trackfilt, this condition is typically left at its default unless performing observations like a horizon crossing.